gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT13 (Optional) - Specify how the identifier of the sender's public key is included in the group request: no.

+* OPT14 (Optional) - Specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}): see {{sending-rekeying-msg}}.

-* OPT14 (Optional) - Specify if Clients must or should support any of the parameters defined as optional in {{Section 8 of I-D.ietf-ace-key-groupcomm}}: no.
+* OPT15 (Optional) - Specify if Clients must or should support any of the parameters defined as optional in {{Section 8 of I-D.ietf-ace-key-groupcomm}}: no.

 # Extensibility for Future COSE Algorithms # {#sec-future-cose-algs}